NeurodataWithoutBorders/nwb-schema/docs/general/source/development_plan.rst

     * Ensure complete coverage and support for read and write of NWB:N HDF5 files
     * Ensure consistency between files generated by the Matlab and Python APIs
+    * Add support for the above-described changes to the specification language and schema
     * Add further documentation